On a class of random walks with reinforced memory: Appendix

 \section{Appendix}

-\begin{proof}[Proof of Lemma~\ref{lem:Yprocess}] The fact that $(Y(t),\,t\geq 0)$ is a pure birth process with the stated properties is a consequence of~\eqref{eq:paramMinRhos} and of the dynamics of $(T(t),\,t\geq 0)$.
-Standard properties of branching processes (see, e.g.,~\cite{AtNe}) show that $(\e^{-(b+1)t}Y(t),\,t\geq 0)$ is a square-integrable martingale, and it follows from Lemma 3 in~\cite{BeGo} that its (a.s. and $L^2$-)limit is Gamma$(1/(b+1),1/(b+1))$-distributed. \end{proof}
+\begin{proof}[Proof of Lemma~\ref{lem:Yprocess}] The fact that $(Y(t),t\geq 0)$ is a pure birth process with the stated properties is a consequence of~\eqref{eq:paramMinRhos} and of the dynamics of $(T(t),t\geq 0)$.
+Standard properties of branching processes (see, e.g.,~\cite{AtNe}) show that $(\e^{-(b+1)t}Y(t),t\geq 0)$ is a square-integrable martingale, and it follows from Lemma 3 in~\cite{BeGo} that its (almost surely and $L^2$-)limit is Gamma$(1/(b+1),1/(b+1))$-distributed. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lem:Yi-processes}] The i.i.d. property of the processes $(Y_i^{(p)}(b_i+\cdot),\,t\geq 0)$, $i\geq 1$, is obvious from the construction.
+\begin{proof}[Proof of Lemma~\ref{lem:Yi-processes}] The i.i.d. property of the processes $(Y_i^{(p)}(b_i+\cdot),t\geq 0)$, $i\geq 1$, is obvious from the construction.
 We shall therefore prove everything for $i=1$, in which case $b_i=b_1=0$.

-Clearly, the sum of degrees of vertices of $T^{(p)}_1(t)$ is equal to It now follows from the construction of the preferential attachment tree $T(t)$ at the beginning of Section~\ref{sec:continuousPAT} (recall in particular the parameters of the exponential clocks) that $(Y_1^{(p)}(t),\,t\geq 0)$ is a pure birth process with the stated birth rate and reproduction law.
-It is then well-known (see again~\cite{AtNe}) that $(\e^{-(b+p)t} Y_1^{(p)}(t),\,t\geq 0)$ is a martingale, whose terminal value $W_1$ is almost surely strictly positive.
+Clearly, the sum of degrees of vertices of $T^{(p)}_1(t)$ is equal to It now follows from the construction of the preferential attachment tree $T(t)$ at the beginning of Section~\ref{sec:continuousPAT} (recall in particular the parameters of the exponential clocks) that $(Y_1^{(p)}(t),t\geq 0)$ is a pure birth process with the stated birth rate and reproduction law.
+It is then well-known (see again~\cite{AtNe}) that $(\e^{-(b+p)t} Y_1^{(p)}(t),t\geq 0)$ is a martingale, whose terminal value $W_1$ is almost surely strictly positive.
 By Kolmogorov's forward equation (see once more~\cite{AtNe}) we compute for $t>0$

-This proves square-integrability of $(\e^{-(b+p)t} Y_1^{(p)}(t),\,t\geq 0)$, and the claim about the first and second moment of $W_1$ follows from the last display.
+This proves square-integrability of $(\e^{-(b+p)t} Y_1^{(p)}(t),t\geq 0)$, and the claim about the first and second moment of $W_1$ follows from the last display.

 It remains to show boundedness in $L^k$ for $k\geq 3$, that is, we have to show that there exists a constant $c_k<\infty$ such that